-This year has been quite important in terms of trying to position myself and adjust to what is still a transitionary stage in my academic career.
+This year has been quite important in terms of trying to position myself and adjust to what is still a transitional stage in my academic career.

-For a few months I focused much of my time and energies on job-hunting and establishing an online community for black academics in the UK.
+For a few months I focused much of my time and energies on job-hunting.
 A full-time lecturer role has eluded me this year, but I managed to secure part-time lecturing supervising third-year journalism students, so finally returned to working on my thesis at the beginning of October.

-The chapter I endeavoured to complete in time for presentation at the Media and Politics Group Annual Conference at Bournemouth University was a significant one, being the first chapter to present the qualitative findings from my research project on African Caribbean Bloggers in the UK.
+The chapter I endeavoured to complete in time for presentation at the Media and Politics Group Annual Conference at Bournemouth University was a significant one, being the first chapter to present the qualitative findings from my doctoral thesis.

 I was pleased with my work, because I felt that I had done my utmost to faithfully represent the perspectives of the bloggers who have participated in the research project.
-But what most amazed me from reading the chapter was how astute, resourceful and innovative these bloggers are!
+What most amazed me from reading the chapter was how astute, resourceful and innovative these bloggers are!

 It was my first time in presenting a full research paper at a conference – in the past I have used PowerPoints, but there is definitely a specific type of expertise involved in discussing the key points of your research, as I learnt from observing well-seasoned academics at the conference.